Survivor 43: Contestants

+Cast of Survivor 43.
+Eventual winner Mike Gabler among the middle group in the far-right position.

 The cast was announced on August 31, 2022, and consists of 18 new players divided into three tribes: Baka, Coco, and Vesi.
 The merged tribe was called Gaia, a name suggested by contestant Cassidy Clark.
-Among the contestants was Paralympic 100 meters runner Noelle Lambert.
+Among the contestants was Paralympic 100 meter runner Noelle Lambert, who is the third amputee overall to play Survivor, following Chad Crittenden in Survivor: Vanuatu and Kelly Bruno in Survivor: Nicaragua.